mustafa-bhatti/admin-dashboard/README.md

 ## Credits

 - Design and code by G. Mustafa.
-- Icons and images are local assets (ensure the `images` folder is included).
+- Icons and images are local assets.

 ## License